See frozen conflict zones and unrecognised countries in one of the most underrated parts of the world – the Caucasus.

-Met by our trusty fleet of vans for the highlight of this trip, the transfer to Nagorno-Karabakh, one of 4 unrecognized breakaway frozen conflict zones in the former Soviet Union.
+Met by our trusty fleet of vans for the highlight of this trip, the transfer to Nagorno-Karabakh, one of 4 unrecognised breakaway frozen conflict zones in the former Soviet Union.

 Visit the foreign affairs department and get our Nagorno-Karabakh visas.
-It is optional to have it in your passport, as this stamp means you cannot enter Azerbaijan.
+This is optional to get it in your passport, as this stamp means you cannot enter Azerbaijan.

-Leisurely walk into town for a walking tour of Stepankert, one of the smallest and slightly quirkier capital cities of the region.
+Leisurely walk into town for a walking tour of Stepanakert, one of the smallest and slightly quirkier capital cities of the region.

 We also take the time to visit the fabulous Soviet-era amusement park and drive the dodgems!

 Visit to the national stadium for a look around where the Republic of Artsakh play their home matches

 Overnight in hotel.

-Visit the extremely disturbing museum to fallen soldiers in battles during war with Azerbaijan.
-Museum contains a variety of objects and photographs and tells of horror stories about the war.
+Visit the extremely disturbing museum to the fallen soldiers during the war with Azerbaijan.
+This museum contains a variety of objects and photographs and tells horror stories about the war.

-A stop for a private tour of a brand new but never properly used Stepanokert airport
+Next we head for a private tour of the brand new but never properly used Stepanakert airport

-Drive by military base with chance to see tanks on a training course
+Drive by a military base with the chance to see tanks on a training course

-#TRIP HIGHLIGHT# picked up by the Lada fleet to visit the “DMZ” abandoned town, Agdam AKA “The Hiroshima of the Caucuses”, situated at the front line of this frozen conflict zone – very off the beaten track.
+TRIP HIGHLIGHT picked up by our Lada fleet to visit the “DMZ” abandoned town, Agdam, AKA “The Hiroshima of the Caucuses”, situated at the front line of this frozen conflict zone – very off the beaten track.

-#NOTE# Technically it is not allowed to visit here, so the situation will be judged when we arrive.
+#NOTE# Technically it is not permitted to visit here, so the situation will be judged when we arrive.
 People will have to strictly follow instructions here.

 Quick lunch stop along the way to Gandzasar.

-Drive to a wacky village of Vank to see Titanic and Seastone hotels, strange places built by a local eccentric billionaire, and a real weird treat of the trip.
+Drive to the wacky village of Vank to see the Titanic and Seastone hotels, strange places built by a local eccentric billionaire, and a real weird treat of the trip.

-Return to Stepanokert to have dinner at Ureni – a traditional Karabakhi restaurant.
+Return to Stepanakert to have dinner at Ureni – a traditional Karabakhi restaurant.

 Overnight in Stepanakert.